MLflow is an open source platform for managing the end-to-end machine learning lifecycle. It has the following primary components:

 Projects: Allow you to package ML code in a reusable, reproducible form to share with other data scientists or transfer to production.

 Model Registry: Allows you to centralize a model store for managing models’ full lifecycle stage transitions: from staging to production, with capabilities for versioning and annotating.
+Databricks provides a managed version of the Model Registry in Unity Catalog.

 Model Serving: Allows you to host MLflow Models as REST endpoints.